 - Three years must have passed since the completion of your sentence.
 Five years for misdemeanor domestic violence convictions.

-- If the charge is for domestic violence, you cannot have more than one domestic violence conviction on your record.
+- If the charge is for domestic violence, you cannot have another domestic violence conviction on your record.

 - You cannot vacate a DUI or Physical Control conviction or any charge that would count as a prior offense to one of those charges.